leblancd/kube-v6/README.md

 # FAQs

 #### Why Use the CNI Bridge Plugin?
 Isn't it intended for single-node clusters?
 The Container Networking Interface (CNI) [Release v0.6.0](https://github.com/containernetworking/plugins/releases/tag/v0.6.0) included support for IPv6 operation for the Bridge plugin and Host-local IPAM plugin.
 It was therefore considered a good reference plugin with which to test IPv6 changes that were being made to Kubernetes.
-Although the bridge plugin is intended for single-node operation (the bridge on each minion node is isolated), a multi-node cluster using the bridge plugin can be instantiated using a couple of manual steps:
+Although the bridge plugin is intended for single-node operation (the bridge on each node is isolated), a multi-node cluster using the bridge plugin can be instantiated using a couple of manual steps:

- * Provide each node with its unique pod address space (e.g. each node gets a unique /64 subnet for pod addresses).
+ * Provide each node with a unique pod address space (e.g. each node gets a unique /64 subnet for pod addresses).
- * Add static routes on each minion to other minions' pod subnets using the target minion's node address as a next hop.
+ * Add static routes on each node to other nodes' pod subnets using the target node's host address as a next hop.

 #### Why run in IPv6-only mode rather than running in dual-stack mode?
 The first phase of implementation for IPv6 on Kubernetes will target support for IPv6-only clusters.
 The main reason for this is that Kubernetes currently only supports/recognizes a single IP address per pod (i.e. no multiple-IP support).
 So even though the CNI bridge plugin supports dual-stack (as well as support for multiple IPv6 addresses on each pod interface) operation on the pods, Kubernetes will currently only be aware of one IP address per pod.